ipveka/ThoughtChain/README.md

 ### 1. Initialize the Model

 1. Open the application in your browser
+2. Verify authentication status in the sidebar
-2. In the sidebar, configure your preferred settings
+3. Configure your preferred settings
-3. Click "🚀 Initialize Phi-2 Model"
+4. Click "🚀 Initialize Phi-2 Model"
-4. Wait for the model to load (may take 2-5 minutes on first run)
+5. Wait for the model to load (may take 2-5 minutes on first run)

 ### 2. Generate Reasoning